flux-framework/flux-operator/docs/tutorials/state.md

 # This should wait for running jobs to finish
 flux queue idle

+# And then do the dump!
+flux dump /state/archive.tar.gz
 ```

 And this means we will stop and wait for jobs to finish, and then this state is loaded